AlexMGitHub/DeepShark/README.md

 ### Implementing the Neural Network Model in C++

-The PyTorch tutorial [[4]](#references) must be converted to Torch Script to be used by the LibTorch C++ API.
+The PyTorch tutorial [[4]](#references) explains that the PyTorch model must be converted to Torch Script to be used by the LibTorch C++ API.
 For my simple network, the model can be "traced" by sending a single input through the network.
 The resulting traced model is saved to disk and can be loaded and executed by LibTorch.

-I was able to do this with the minimal C++ example provided by the PyTorch tutorial.
-The wrinkle is that the minimal example uses `CMake` to build LibTorch.
-Up to this point I had been using `Make` to execute makefiles for creating both my test executables and the shared library.
+I was able to execute my trained model in C++ by following the minimal C++ example provided by the PyTorch tutorial.
+The wrinkle is that the minimal example uses `CMake` to build the LibTorch library.
+Up to this point I had been using `Make` to run makefiles that created both my test executables and the DeepShark shared library.

 I had to take a crash course on `CMake` to figure out how to integrate LibTorch into my existing project.
-I found the tutorial [[5]](#references) on "Modern CMake" by Henry Schreiner to be the most helpful.
+I found the tutorial [[5]](#references) on "Modern CMake" by Henry Schreiner to be the most helpful resource on `CMake` out there.
 After some fiddling with `CMake` and doing some experimentation with the C++ API to manipulate tensors, I was ready to write a new player AI class that used neural network inferences to decide the proper move.

 I was able to successfully generate tournament result data using the neural network player AI class.
 The data generation benefited from multiprocessing to run tournaments in parallel.
 I used CPU inferences rather than the GPU, in part because I was uncertain how multiprocessing interacted with a single GPU used for inference.